kbase/staging_service/docs/import_specifications.ADR.md

 ## Questions

 * Should it be an error to submit multiple files or tabs for the same type?
-If not, how should the diffent files be denoted and ordered?
+If not, how should the different files be denoted and ordered?
   * This has follow on effect for how spreadsheet type views in the UI should be displayed.
 * Should we disallow filenames with commas?
 They may cause problems with the new endpoint.
 * Should we strictly enforce a column count for every row in xSV files?